trahier/RL_project_sailing/README.md

 1. Define a class that inherits from `BaseAgent`
 2. Implement all required methods: `act`, `reset`, and `seed`
 3. Be validated using the validation tool provided

+Remember that your submission should be a pre-trained agent that can make decisions based on the current state without further learning.
+All training should be completed before submission.

 **IMPORTANT**: Submissions should follow the naming convention:
 ```